 One Hundred (100) new people in the United States EVERY DAY will be newly diagnosed with an oral cancer;

 One (1) person EVERY HOUR OF THE DAY, 24/7/365 will die from oral cancer.

 The likelihoods of developing oral cancer increases with age, and is diagnosed most often in adults between the ages of 55 and 64 years of age, but is now occurring more frequently in those under this age.

 Men tend to be at greater risk than women for oral cancer.

 Tobacco use accounts for most oral cancers.
 Smoking cigarettes, cigars, or pipes; and using chewing tobacco, are all linked to oral cancer.

-People who drink alcohol are more likely to develop oral cancer than people who don’t drink.
+People who drink alcohol (more than 4 dinks a day) are more likely to develop oral cancer than people who don’t drink.

-Cancer of the lip can be caused by exposure to the sun.
+Spending long periods in the sun has been associated with lip cancer.
 Using a lotion or lip balm that has a sunscreen can reduce the risk.